Holidays

 Air Europe

-With the arrival of summer 2026, Air Europa returns to operate eight daily frequencies from Italia to Madrid.
-The month of June is full of novelties with the increase in the offer from Milan Malpensa and Rome Fiumicino (3 flights a day from each airport), which will be added to the reconfirmation of the big-day flight from Venice; as far as long-haul is concerned, from the 24th of the same month the Madrid-Johannesburg route will be inaugurated (three weekly operations), which will allow passengers to reach not only one of South Africa's capitals, but also the country's most iconic destinations through code-share agreements with Airlink.
-To complete the panorama of this year's novelties, during the hottest months (from mid-July to the end of August), Air Europa will fly from Bologna and Alghero, with three frequencies a week, to its Madrid-Barajas hub, from where it will be possible to take advantage of connections to the company's entire network in America and Africa.
+To complete the panorama of this year's novelties, during the hottest months (from mid-July to the end of August), Air Europa will fly from Bologna and Alghero, with three frequencies a week, to its Madrid-Barajas hub, from where it will be possible to take advantage of connections for the company's entire network in America and Africa.

 Air France/Klm

-During the 2026 summer season, Air France and KLM will operate from a total of 15 airports in Italia.
-More than 14,500 frequencies will enable customers to reach the hubs of Amsterdam and Paris Cdg, from where more than 300 destinations worldwide will be offered.
-Among the various planned increases are: from Rome Fiumicino, 7 daily flights to Paris plus 5 daily flights to Amsterdam; from Florence, 7 daily flights to Paris; from Milan, 10 daily flights to Paris plus 5 daily flights to Amsterdam; from Cagliari, a daily flight to Amsterdam.
-Some of these flights will be operated by the Airbus A220 and Airbus A321neo, the jewels in the crown of the two companies' fleet renewal programme.
+Some of these flights will be operated by the Airbus A220 and Airbus A321neo, the jewels in the crown of the two airlines' fleet renewal programme.
 In Rome, a new service is now available for Flying Blue Ultimate, Hippocampe and La Première passengers, who can access the new Plaza Premium First lounge.

 Air Transat

 Air Transat, represented in Italia by Rephouse® Gsa, offers direct flights from Rome, Venice and Lamezia to Canada, expanding the possibilities for passengers to reach Toronto and Montréal until October 2026.
 In addition, for the summer season it is possible to reach Lima and Cancun thanks to convenient connecting flights from Italia.
 Until 24 October the Rome - Toronto is operated with 3 flights a week, which from 18 June increase to 6 flights a week, and from 23 July become daily flights.
 The Rome - Montreal, on the other hand, operates 5 flights a week and from 19 June daily flights.
 From Venice to Toronto, until 24 October, there are 2 flights a week and from 8 June to 12 September 3 flights a week, while from 11 June to 15 October the Lamezia - Toronto operates one flight a week, the only non-stop connection from CalabriAmerican Airlinesa.
-Also worth mentioning, from Rome Fiumicino, are the connecting flights to Lima (Peru) and Cancún (Mexico) operating from May.
+Also of note, from Rome Fiumicino, are the connecting flights to Lima (Peru) and Cancún (Mexico) operating from May.
 Another novelty for the summer is the articulated proposal to over 20 sunny destinations from Canada to Latin America & Caribbean.

 Airidea

 Airidea represents a new air mobility project that aims to build a network of direct flights between business centres and tourist destinations.
 Based in Genoa, it targets both the business and tourist segments, with a flexible operating model based on small and medium-capacity aircraft, high frequencies and reduced travel times.
-The network will become operational on 8 June, with connections between Genoa, Trieste, Olbia, Bologna, Bergamo, Alghero and Florence.
-From 28 June new destinations will be implemented and routes will be adjusted in response to demand.
-The start of operations will see the use of a 34-seat Saab 340 B, identified to meet the high demand recorded on the routes and to guarantee a higher capacity per single rotation.
-BAE Jetstream 32s will also enter service in the coming months.

 American Airlines